uzh-dqbm-cmi/fragmentstein/README.md

 `-o` or `--output`                          Path to and name of the output BAM file.
 Default is to substitute the `.tsv.gz` part of the extension with `.bam`.

-`-r` or `--read_length`                     Read length.
+`-r` or `--read_length`                     Both reverse and forward reads of a fragment will have this length unless the fragment is shorter than the read length.
 Default: 101.
-Both reverse and forward reads of a fragment will have this length unless the fragment is shorter than the read length.

 `-qf` or `--map_quality_filter`             Minimum mapping quality.
 Setting it to '0' accepts all fragments.
 Default: 30.